PEI: Anne of Green Gables and so much more

 Her name or likeness is plastered on everything from bottles of "raspberry cordial" soda to golf courses.

-Expect interest in Anne to intensify now that the story is being revisited in a new series, "Anne with an E," which comes out on Netflix May 12.
+Expect interest in Anne to intensify now that the story has been revisited in the Netflix series "Anne with an E."

 But much like Anne, the island has evolved in recent years, offering a new wave of cultural and culinary experiences.